gitlabhq/gitlabhq/doc/administration/plugins.md

    `/home/git/gitlab/plugins/`.
 For Omnibus installs the path is usually `/opt/gitlab/embedded/service/gitlab-rails/plugins`.
 1. Inside the `plugins` directory, create a file with a name of your choice, but without spaces or special characters.
-1. Make the hook file executable and make sure it's owned by git.
+1. Make the hook file executable and make sure it's owned by the git user.
 1. Write the code to make the plugin function as expected.
 Plugin can be in any language.
 Ensure the 'shebang' at the top properly reflects the language type.
 For example, if the script is in Ruby the shebang will probably be `#!/usr/bin/env ruby`.
+1. The data to the plugin will be provided as JSON on STDIN.
+It will be exactly same as one for [system hooks]

 That's it!
 Assuming the plugin code is properly implemented the hook will fire as appropriate.
 Plugins file list is updated for each event.
 There is no need to restart GitLab to apply a new plugin.